apache/flink/docs/content/release-notes/flink-1.16.md

 ##### [FLINK-28883](https://issues.apache.org/jira/browse/FLINK-28883)

-In batch mode, Hive sink now will report statistics for written tables and partitions to Hive metastore by default.
+In batch mode, Hive sink now will report statistics to Hive metastore by default for writting tables and partitions.
 This might be time-consuming when there are many written files.
 You can disable this feature by setting `table.exec.hive.sink.statistic-auto-gather.enable` to `false`.